 an opportunity for any person to file an opposition against the patent application.]

-[JP/KR propose; ASN/IN/NZ/AU/CN oppose: Prohibition of requiring the certification of translation
+[JP/KR propose; ASN/IN/NZ/AU/CN oppose: Article 5.15

+Prohibition of Requiring the Certification of Translation

 A Party may require the certification of translation of an earlier application for a patent whose priority is claimed only when the office has reasonable doubt as to the accuracy of the translation.]

-[JP/KR propose; ASN/AU/IN/NZ/CN oppose:
+[JP/KR propose; ASN/AU/IN/NZ/CN oppose: Article 5.16

 Treatment of Test Data in Marketing Approval Procedure

-Data protection for marketing approval of new pharmaceutical products

 Each Party shall prevent applicants for marketing approval for pharmaceutical products which utilize new chemical entities from relying on or from referring to test or other data submitted to its competent authority by the first applicant for a certain period of time counted from the date of approval of that application.
-As of the date of entry into force of this Agreement, such period of time is stipulated as being no less than six five years by the relevant laws of each Party.
+As of the date of entry into force of this Agreement, such period of time is stipulated as being no less thanfive years by the relevant laws of each Party.]

-Note: "pharmaceutical products" shall include import products.]
+Article 5.17

 Patents Protection

-[KR/JP propose: 1.
-Each Party may provide an applicant with accelerated examination for the patent application on conditions that the claimed invention is:

-being practiced after publication of the application by a person, other than the applicant; or

-being practiced or being prepared to practice by the patent applicant.]

-[KR propose: 2.
+[KR/JP propose; ASN/IN oppose: 1.
 Each Party shall ensure that an applicant may file a request for an accelerated examination, subject to reasonable grounds and procedural requirements, in accordance with each Party’s domestic laws and regulations.

-Recognizing the importance of improving the convenience of the applicants, each Party agrees to cooperate to enhance the accelerated examination system.
+[JP propose ; ASN/IN oppose: 2] Recognizing the importance of improving the convenience of the applicants, each Party agrees to cooperate to enhance the accelerated examination system.
 Such cooperation may include:

 reducing the pendency of accelerated examination;